August 13, 2015

 The goal of the program is to aid producers in their marketing efforts and provide them with the tools they need to be successful in an ever-evolving industry.
 The Missouri Department of Agriculture and Missouri farmers and ranchers recognize that consumers want to know more about where their food comes from and how it’s produced.
 Consumers are agriculture’s most important stakeholder, and consumer confidence in Missouri’s agricultural products and the source of those products is vital.
 ASAP will better communicate, recognize and promote the good stewardship and sustainability that Missouri producers continue to practice and improve upon.

 Producers can become verified in one or more of the following categories: grassland, livestock, forestry, cropland, farmstead and energy.
 With that verification, producers will gain access to domestic and international markets that they may not have been able to access previously.
 International markets continue to increase the emphasis placed on sustainable farming.
 Additionally, producers will obtain third party verification of their efforts.

-Producers can submit information about their operation via an online application, found at www.ASAP.farm, print the application from the website and mail it to the Missouri Department of Agriculture, P.O.
+Producers can submit information about their operation via an online application, found at the asap.farm website, print the application from the website and mail it to the Missouri Department of Agriculture, P.O.
 Box 630, Jefferson City, MO, 65101, or call us at (573) 751-2539 to have an application sent to via mail.
 Those who meet the established criteria will receive ASAP verification from the Missouri Department of Agriculture.